PDF Metadata

 PDF files have two types of metadata.

-Given the frequency of PDFs in search results, ensuring that your PDF documents have relevant metadata can significantly enhance their visibility and click-through rates.
+Given how often PDFs appear in search results, ensuring that your PDF documents have relevant metadata can significantly improve their visibility and click-through rates.